vmleon/oci-multiplayer-old/livelabs/devops/rollback/rollback.md

-# Lab 6: New Feature and Rollback
+# Lab 6: Release New Feature

 ## Introduction

-XXX
+In this lab, you are going to change the code to one of the components and release the application again.
+The release will be done by running the Build pipeline and Deployment pipeline.

-Estimated Lab Time: XX minutes
+Estimated Lab Time: 15 minutes

 ### Prerequisites